 Fiche edition of serial publications and pamphlets issued by various British groups related to entry and participation in the Common Market.
 The collection culminates with the introduction of the single European currency in 1999.
 It includes contributions from such organizations as the Anti-Common Market League, Bank of England, British Weights and Measures Association, Bruges Group, Centre for Policy Studies, Confederation of British Industry, European Foundation, Women in Europe, and many others.
 CRL holds the entire collection, including the original fiche set (1945-1972) and annual supplements (1973-1999).

-This is a microfilm set of statistical serials from various British agencies (both Parliamentary and non-).
+This microfilm set includes statistical serials from various British agencies (including Parliament).
 The 600,000 pages of reports cover social, economic, and industrial statistics.
-CRL's holdings (cataloged individually by title) include the"Annual statement of the trade of the United Kingdom," "Trade and navigation accounts" and many other titles.
+CRL’s holdings (cataloged individually by title) include the “Annual statement of the trade of the United Kingdom,” “Trade and navigation accounts,” and many other titles.

 Set includes files from private offices of Chancellors of the Exchequer, and records from several international economics conferences in the 1930s.
 Part One of the collection includes analyses of the international financial situation, the rise of the U.S. as a major financial power and the economic development of Nazi Germany.
 It is also concerned with international economic policy, especially the notorious return to the Gold Standard in 1925, and includes the papers of several international economic conferences in the 1930s.
 Part Two contains the files in which the British Treasury re-enacted the "new deals" proposed by Keynes and Lloyd George to "conquer" mass unemployment.
 It also provides the actual records of deputations of the Chancellor from the major industrial organizations, such as the Federation of British Industries and the Trades Union Congress.